CoolSculpting is a branded form of cryolipolysis, a non-invasive medical procedure that helps eliminate excess fat cells underneath your skin.

 - paroxysmal cold hemoglobulinuria

-Whether or not you have these preexisting conditions, it’s important to talk to your doctor before seeking out a plastic or cosmetic surgeon to perform the procedure.
+Whether or not you have these preexisting conditions, it’s important to talk with your doctor before seeking a plastic or cosmetic surgeon to perform the procedure.

 It’s also important to note that CoolSculpting is

 During a CoolSculpting procedure, a surgeon or other licensed practitioner uses a special tool to cool certain parts of your body to freezing temperature.